 Work with me and I’ll help you outline a six month plan of how to get you on track to achieve your goals!
 Try me out – the first 30 min. session is on me.
 Available via Skype for consultation.

 Let’s be honest, networking and meeting people at “mixers” can be incredibly intimidating.
 You have creative ideas and the last thing you want to do is go to a networking event to mingle with people through awkward conversation.
 However, you do want people to like you and support your art!
 Well, let me help you!

 Work with me and I’ll help you learn how to get over the “awkwardness” of what should be a friendly conversation.
 I will give you tools needed to say and get what you want.
 Most business transpires from connecting with other people.
 Let me help you connect.

 View Quinton Morris’ TEDx talk on entrepreneurship: TEDx.

 Dr. Morris is available for an extended residency tailored to your program’s needs.

-Now titled Key to Change, our organization still maintains its status as a 501c3 Washington State nonprofit dedicated to igniting positive change around the world through music and education.
-Key to Change recently launched a violin studio of the same name in South King County, which serves middle and high school students who don’t have access to violin instruction.
+I founded The Key to Change, a Washington State 501c3 nonprofit organization dedicated to igniting positive change around the world through music and education.
+The Key to Change has a violin studio in South King County that serves middle and high school students who don’t have access to violin instruction.
 Students of color and lower economic backgrounds are encouraged to apply.
 If you live in Renton, Kent, Auburn, Maple Valley, Tukwila, Federal Way or South Seattle, please apply and sign up for lessons.